GitLeeRepo/HerculesMvsTk4Notes/AssemblerNotes.md

 * Macro Instruction - an instruction which represents multiple individual Machine Instructions to accomplish a task
 * Assembler Command (Directive) - provides the assembler with processing instructions, but doesn't get allocated in the object code

-The instructions are placed in the **Operation** column, they can be broken down into four groups:
+The instructions are placed in the **Operation** column, they can be broken down into four primary groups:

 * Data movement and storage instructions
 * Arithmetic instructions
 * Logical instructions
 * Input/output instructions

+Along with a few miscellaneous instructions that don't clearly fall in the above groups

 ## Data Movement and Storage Instructions
 * **DS** - Define Storage.
 Used in a **Data Definition** section to define a data storage area that can be referenced by a symbolic label.
 Used in conjunction with **Type Code** operands that define the type of data stored at the location.